Clicketyclick/SimpleImageGallery/README.md

 This is heavyly inspired by [Single File PHP Gallery](https://sye.dk/sfpg/), but build from scratch.
 _Single File PHP Gallery_ is a nice out-of-the-box gallery app.
 But has it's issues with handling larger collection of images (YES!
 I'm impatient).

-My own collection holds more than 89,000 images in 1,700 directories (or >~ 630GB).
+My own collection holds more than 250,000 images.
 And I do NOT want to load that onto a webserver!

 ## Pros and cons of **Simple Image Gallery**